LiviuSosu/LiviuSosu/README.md

 <br />
 ◾ CareerTrack: .NET Web api<br />
 ◾ CareerTrack-FrontEnd: front-end written using React and Redux<br />
 ◾ CareerTrack-ApiPublisher: additional project for automatic back-end deployment.
-[Demo](https://youtu.be/plXVYkUZ5pI)
+Feel free to watch the [demo](https://youtu.be/plXVYkUZ5pI)
 <br />
 <br />
 You can also check some of my previous work<br />